BOOM Investors Have Opportunity to Lead DMC Global Inc. Securities Fraud Lawsuit with the Schall Law Firm

 News provided byThe Schall Law Firm

-LOS ANGELES , Jan.
-6, 2025 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against DMC Global Inc. ("DMC Global" or "the Company") (NASDAQ: BOOM) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, Jan.
+13, 2025 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against DMC Global Inc. ("DMC Global" or "the Company") (NASDAQ: BOOM) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between May 3, 2024 and November 4, 2024, inclusive (the "Class Period"), are encouraged to contact the firm before February 4, 2025.